tarantool/lua-jsonpath/README.md

 This library implements Stefan Goessner's [JsonPath syntax](http://goessner.net/articles/JsonPath/) in Lua.
 Lua JsonPath is compatible with David Chester's [Javascript implementation](https://github.com/dchester/jsonpath).

 The JsonPath Lua library was written from scratch by Frank Edelhaeuser.
-It's a pure Lua implementation based on a PEG grammer handled by Roberto Ierusalimschy's fabulous [LPeg pattern-matching library](http://www.inf.puc-rio.br/~roberto/lpeg/lpeg.html).
+It's a pure Lua implementation based on a PEG grammer handled by [LulPeg pattern-matching library](https://github.com/pygy/LuLPeg).

 Some of this README and a subset of test cases were adopted from David Chester's [Javascript implementation](https://github.com/dchester/jsonpath) which is based on Stefan Goessner's [original work](http://goessner.net/articles/JsonPath/).